How can remote monitoring of cell cultures improve safety and efficiency?

-Working in a high containment laboratory like a BSL-3 or BSL-4 may not be quite as exciting as it seems on your favourite TV drama.
-As a user, you’re likely to be spending a good portion of you time getting ready to work in the lab and considering all the necessary measures required to keep you safe.
+Working in a high containment laboratory like a BSL-3 or BSL-4 may not be quite as exciting as it seems on your favorite TV drama.
+As a user, you’re likely to be spending a good portion of your time getting ready to work in the lab and considering all the necessary measures required to keep you safe.

-A practical, effective alternative such as remoting monitoring, allows vital work to continue whilst saving time and maintanining the most basic principle of high containment laboratories: avoiding contact.
+A practical and effective alternative, such as remote monitoring, allows vital work to continue whilst saving time and maintaining the most basic principle of high containment laboratories: avoiding contact.

 Learn About all CytoSMART imaging solutions here